Delay-Aware Diffusion Policy: Bridging the Observation-Execution Gap in Dynamic Tasks: Delay-Aware Diffusion Policy

 To make our DA-DP policy robust to different inference delays, we create a set of delay-aware training datasets, $\{\tau'_\delta\}$, by varying the delay parameter $\delta$ (see Section~\ref{sec:delay-aware-data-processing}).
 We then combine these datasets to jointly train DA-DP, allowing the policy to learn not only how to predict actions from states but also how to adapt to different delays.
 This is achieved by explicitly conditioning the policy on the delay, denoted as $\pi_{\theta}(a'|s', \delta)$.
 Compared to DP, the main algorithmic difference is this explicit conditioning on $\delta$ during training and testing, which makes DA-DP easy to integrate into the DP framework while still highly effective.

 We note that the inference delay $\delta$ of a robotic system can be easily measured by running one or a few control cycles and recording the elapsed time between sensing and action execution.
-If system latency or its range is already available from hardware specifications, it could also be provided directly as an input condition to DA-DP.
+If a system latency range is already available from hardware specifications, it could also be provided directly as an input condition to DA-DP.
+In practice, DA-DP does not assume a fixed control timestep $\Delta t$; by training across a distribution of delay values $\delta$, the policy implicitly covers the variability in $\Delta t$ that arises from timing jitter in real hardware.
+At inference, the measured $\delta$ can be updated each control cycle to reflect the current system latency, naturally accommodating fluctuations without architectural changes.